Coincidentally, the vehicle pulled up and parked while students in BA A463: Branding and Content Marketing Strategies were meeting in Rasmuson Hall.

 An emphasis on experience

-The field trip, though unexpected, fit perfectly with what UAA students have come to expect from their marketing classes.
+The field trip, though unexpected, fit what UAA students have come to expect from their marketing classes.

 “There’s a big emphasis on applying what you’ve learned,” noted Adams, who heads to Cornell for a master’s degree in the fall.